Gardening in Watsonville & the Pajaro Valley: Making the Most of Our Warmest Microclimate

 Commercial varieties available

-Early varieties: April planting, June-October harvest
+Early varieties: April planting, June through October harvest

-Late varieties: May-June planting, August-November harvest
+Late varieties: May through June planting, August through November harvest

 Extended season: